psi4/psi4/doc/sphinxman/source/brianqc.rst

 Using BrianQC from |PSIfour|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BrianQC can be enabled and disabled without modifying your input file; just
-set the :envvar:`BRIANQC_INSTALL_PATH` environment variable to the full path of your
+To use BrianQC, the :envvar:`BRIANQC_INSTALL_PATH` environment variable
+must be set to the full path of your BrianQC installation.

+There are two ways to enable BrianQC for a specific calculation:

+* setting the |globals__brianqc_enable| input option to `True`;

-BrianQC installation, and set the :envvar:`BRIANQC_ENABLE` environment variable to
+* setting the :envvar:`BRIANQC_ENABLE` environment variable to `1`.

-`1` or `0` to enable or disable BrianQC, respectively.
-For advanced options
-(such as setting the number of GPUs to be used by BrianQC), please refer to
-the BrianQC manual.
+If both the input option and the environment variable are specified,
+then the environment variable takes precedence.

+When to enable BrianQC
+""""""""""""""""""""""

+The operation of BrianQC is transparent from a user's point of view; every
+internal computation is either performed by |PSIfour| (if unsupported by BrianQC),
+or taken over by BrianQC, yielding the same result to within the required
+precision.
+Thus, the only difference is in performance.

 BrianQC can speed up a number of internal computations, including Fock and
 gradient computation.
 Thus, BrianQC will speed up any calculation involving